Asunción Cuyotepeji

 Asunción Cuyotepeji is a town and municipality in Oaxaca in south-western Mexico.
 The municipality covers an area of 547.33 km^{2}.

-It is part of the Huajuapan District in the north of the Mixteca Region.
+It is part of the Huajuapan District in the north of the Mixteca Region, which forms the northwest portion of the state of Oaxaca.
 As of 2005, the municipality had a total population of 14,438.
-Its specific location is in the northwest part of Oaxaca and forms part of a region denominated "La Mixteca" which is a region of Oaxaca in which Nahua civilizations used to be settled.
 It is 1760 meters above the sea level.
 Its territory is delimited by other small municipalities.
 At the north it is limited by Santiago Miltepec and San Juan Bautista Suchitepec municipalities; in south by Santa Maria Camotlan; at the east by Santa Catarina Zapoquila and Santiago Thuitlan Plumas; finally at the west it is delimited by Ciudad de Huajuapan de leon and Santiago Miltepec.

 History

 There is no reliable history on where the original settlers of this area came from.
 According to the National Archive, a royal grant was issued to Martin Enriquez Visorrey in 1578 to establish the Spanish settlement.
 In 1704, this land was given to an indigenous chieftain.
 In 1785, the lands passed into the hands of Gregorio Villagomez.
 Finally, because of a viceregal decision, the lands were given to the family of Mariano Francisco which settled here and founded the modern town.

 During the Spanish domination and even after Mexican Independence, the chieftains and their descendants had power over all the inhabitants of the town.
 After some years of being exploited by the chieftains the inhabitants fought for their rights, obtaining a kind of agreement in which they established that the inhabitants could own and use the lands for their own benefit by only paying a very small amount of money.
 As a consequence a great majority of the inhabitants owned most of the town, ending the conflicts between the chieftains and the inhabitants of the town.